ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 ### The Generic Factory Broker

-The broker is code with a single method `ExecuteAsync(Request)`, with an implementation for each request which uses the correct handler, executes the request and provides the expected result.
+The broker uses a single method `ExecuteAsync(Request)`, with implementations for each request that maps the correct handler, executes the request and provides the expected result.

 ```csharp
 var TResult = await DataBrokerInstance.ExecuteAsync<TRecord>(TRequest);
 ```

-First the interface used to define the service in DI:
+The interface used to define the service in DI:

 ```csharp
 public interface ICQSDataBroker